ahmad-zurih/rag-framework/readme.md

 # RAG Framework

 This repository contains a Retrieval-Augmented Generation (RAG) framework for efficient information retrieval and natural language generation.
+The framework supports both Ollama (running local, open-source LLMs) and OpenAI (for cloud-based LLMs like gpt-3.5-turbo, gpt-4, etc.)

 ## Repository Structure